shenwei356/lexichash/README.md

 ## Related projects

 - This package is used in [LexicMap](https://github.com/shenwei356/LexicMap).
-- Bit-packed k-mer operations is provided by [kmers](https://github.com/shenwei356/kmers).
+- Bit-packed k-mer operations are provided by [kmers](https://github.com/shenwei356/kmers).

 ## Support